 - Plan lessons around educational areas revealed by students’ RIT results.

 - Develop growth goals with the class.

-NWEA allows teachers, schools, and parents to measure an individual child’s academic performance using a RIT scoring system.
+NWEA allows teachers, schools, and parents to measure an individual child’s academic performance using the RIT scoring system.

 TestPrep-Online offers a range of tools, from tutorials to study guides, that can help your child achieve better results.
 Below are helpful study guides for the NWEA MAP Test for every grade.

 - 5th Grade NWEA MAP Test

 - 7th Grade NWEA MAP Test